tonypony220/starknet-devnet/page/docs/guide/run.md

   --initial-balance INITIAL_BALANCE, -e INITIAL_BALANCE
-                        Specify the initial balance of accounts to be predeployed; defaults to 1e+21 --seed SEED           Specify the seed for randomness of accounts to be predeployed --hide-predeployed-accounts
+                        Specify the initial balance of accounts to be predeployed; defaults to 1e+21 --seed SEED           Specify the seed for randomness of accounts to be predeployed --hide-predeployed-contracts
-                        Prevents from printing the predeployed accounts details --start-time START_TIME
+                        Prevents from printing the predeployed contracts details --start-time START_TIME
                         Specify the start time of the genesis block in Unix time seconds --gas-price GAS_PRICE, -g GAS_PRICE